rodprogramdev/100-days-of-code/log.md

 Today's Progress: Accomplish applying responsive font in my Survey Challenge and started my FCC landing page, reviewed how to make an animated button.
 Thoughts: I was able to work on positioning and still reviewing its concepts.
 Links to work:

+# Day 17: November 18, 2018
+Today's Progress: Applied pseudo ::after element to button, accomplished animating the button.
+Thoughts: Was able to further understand the use of the pseudo after element.
+Links to work: